When Passion, Skill, Courage and Commitment Collide

 who also wanted to focus their careers in criminal law.
 I also began surrounding

 myself with amazing staff members that shared in our passion for justice

 for our clients.

-In 2007, we began calling ourselves the Criminal Defense Team.
-No longer
+In 2007, we began calling ourselves The Criminal Defense Team of Baldwin

 Criminal Law Specialists in Indiana

 - Post-conviction relief